check before: 2025-06-18

 Details:

-As part of our ongoing convergence process for all Microsoft Defender workloads, we will retire SIEM (Security Information and Event Management) agents from Microsoft Defender for Cloud Apps in starting late December 2025 (previously mid-November) and ending early January 2026 (previously late November 2025).
-We recommend you transition to APIs that support the management of activities and alerts data from multiple workloads.
+As part of our ongoing convergence process for all Microsoft Defender workloads, we planned to retire SIEM (Security Information and Event Management) agents from Microsoft Defender for Cloud Apps in late December 2025 (previously mid-November) and ending early January 2026 (previously late November 2025).
+We have puased this release and will communicate via Message center when we are ready to proceed.

 Change Category: